mongodb/docs/source/reference/javascript.rst

    "``_``" or mirror the :doc:`database commands
    </reference/commands>`.

-.. mjs:function:: db.getCollectionNames()
+.. function:: db.getCollectionNames()

    :returns: An array containing all collections in the existing
              database.

-.. mjs:function:: db.getLastError()
+.. function:: db.getLastError()

    :returns: The last error message as a string.